 Without a doubt.

-Problem with intensive pig farming is that they create as much raw sewerage as a small town (well some of the big ones do).
+The big problem with indoor pig farming is that they create as much raw sewerage as a small town (well some of the big ones do).

 This sewerage is a real threat to our environment.
 It needs to go somewhere but it often ends up in the waterways and even in the water table.
 Not good we say.

-By raising piggies in fields the soil is enriched naturally.
+By farming the sows and their piglets in fields the soil is enriched naturally.

-And when the piggies are raised on deep straw they are busy enriching the straw with their do do.
+And when the piggies are raised on deep straw they are busy enriching the straw with their poop.

 No way… absolutely not.

 Product of NZ doesn’t mean the pork was farmed in NZ.

 The reality is, most pork, ham and sausages are made from frozen imported pork.

 This means you can’t be sure how it has been farmed.